 For keeping room temperature butter as safe (and spreadable) as possible, here are three of our favorite butter dishes:

 If you're looking for a pop of color in your kitchen, this butter dish could be it.

 Keep it simple and chic with this soft white ceramic piece.
-Bed Bath & Beyond Bezrat Covered Butter Dish, $17.99
+Blomus Modern Stainless Steel Butter Dish, $46

 For those moments when you want to check on your butter without uncovering it.